 Treating Substance Use and Mental Health

 There is no one answer to how to treat someone with a dual diagnosis?
-There are numerous mental health disorders and addictive substances.
-There are just as many ways that a psychiatric condition can interact with a substance.
+In fact, there are numerous mental health disorders and addictive substances.
+At the same time, there are just as many ways that a psychiatric condition can interact with a substance.
 Your recovery plan will address your disorder and your addiction history simultaneously.

 Inpatient and outpatient rehab for people with a dual diagnosis are options.
 Those experiencing severe mental illness, with symptoms such as psychotic episodes or suicidal ideation, may benefit from a residential treatment program where they can receive close medical monitoring.
 Others, who are physically and mentally stable, may undergo treatment as an outpatient, continue to live at home, go to work or school, and take care of personal responsibilities while being treated for their dual diagnosis.

 In the past, psychiatric medication was discouraged in substance abuse programs.
-Nowadays, professionals well-versed in dual diagnosis care understand the importance of uninterrupted mental health medication treatments during rehab.
+Today, professionals well-versed in dual diagnosis care understand the importance of uninterrupted mental health medication treatments during rehab.

 Part of dual diagnosis treatment involves the education of spouses, partners, and families about addiction and mental health and how they interact.
 A well-informed support network is an asset in recovery.
 Loved ones will want to help you on your path to recovery and may consider support groups of their own.